Rehabilitation planning meetings

 Meetings will differ in their context: early after admission from a trauma ward; end of elective hospital admission; an outpatient with long-standing problems where a crisis has arrived; someone left too dependent and ill to return home and no longer needing rehabilitation; an acute illness has altered the prognosis; and so on.
 Each context will lead to different reasons for or expected outcomes from the meeting, even though the purpose will almost always include making decisions about future actions and drawing up plans.

 The second crucial preparatory phase is to review the formulation.
-Often the formulation has only been made recently, and the review can be brief, but if this planning meeting is a later one, the team should review:
+Often the formulation has only been made recently, and the review can be brief, but if this planning meeting is a later one, the team should review the following:

 - clinical events or changes